 Still, if you’ve never steamed milk manually before, it’ll take a little practice before you’re whipping up silky microfoam.
 Fortunately, the manufacturer includes a stainless steel milk pitcher, so you won’t have to make a separate purchase.

-I was slightly disappointed to see that the Solis Grind and Infuse doesn’t have a dedicated hot water outlet.
+I was also slightly disappointed to see that the Solis Grind and Infuse doesn’t have a dedicated hot water outlet.
 Instead, the steam wand doubles as a hot water dispenser.
 That’s far from ideal in my opinion, so I’d recommend using your gooseneck kettle if you plan on making an americano.

 Portafilter